The Human Menagerie: Recording

 Harley added in 2012, "Such a budget for a new signing is pretty close to unthinkable today.
 I'm still not sure how Neil persuaded the money-men to sign such crazy big cheques, but his nous and his charm helped turn those big tracks into epics and I'll forever be in his debt for that."

+Shortly after its release, Cockney Rebel expressed some criticism towards the album.
+In a 1974 interview with Melody Maker, Harley called it "flat" and one that "talks a lot and says nothing".
+He told the NME that same year, "That album was wishy-washy...
+I knew that the day I came out of the studio, but for Chrissakes I wasn't going to come out and actually say that, 'cause it was my life's blood and I wanted it to sell."
 Speaking to Music Scene in June 1974, Elliott felt the band were "too inexperienced" when they recorded the album.
 Crocker was critical of the album's production and stated, "I didn't like the first album at all.
 A couple of tracks on it were okay, but on the rest of it the production lets us down badly.
 The band was struggling to get along with the producer all the time and we just didn't seem to get anywhere.
 So in the end we turned out an album that everybody liked, but which the band didn't.
 There was nothing wrong with it musically, it's just that the ideas that were there weren't coming out properly.
 It was very light and sterile, and a bit frigid."
 Crocker expressed the view that the band wanted the album to be "heavier than it was" and added that instead they "sounded like a bleedin' folk group most of the time".
 He also complained about the orchestra used on some of the tracks, "The orchestra we used mucked it up as well.
 I've only played violin for about three years, but I was quite a bit better than a lot of those blokes, and they've been playing donkeys years.
 They had the technical ability, but they had no feel."